Name: The organization shall be named the Highland Park Neighborhood Association.

 - Establish special committees.

-- Publish the annual directory
+- Publish a directory every other year

 - Preside at all meetings of the Association.